informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

-  We have to design this, and the data that the handler can use to check that there was some misbehavior (fork) in order react on it, e.g., flaging a situation and stop the protocol.
+  We have to design this, and the data that the handler can use to check that there was some misbehavior (fork) in order react on it, e.g., flagging a situation and stop the protocol.

 - The following function is used to query the light store (`ConsensusState`)